kbuffardi/kbuffardi.github.io/README.md

 ## Development

-To launch the development server locally, change directory into `scholar-site/` and run `rpm run dev`
+To launch the development server locally, run `rpm run dev`

 Open the server on [localhost](http://localhost:3000)